scrabbletank/farhome-rules/rulesdoc.md

 When casting _Barrier_, _Counter Spell_, or blocking spell damage with _Elemental Shell_ you regain 1 mana, or 2 mana if the spell is 6th level and above, regardless of the rolls outcome.

-#### Soul Hex
+#### Living Hex
 *Requires 3 proficiency in Curse, 12th Level*

 When a creature dies while under the effects of Hex caused by your spells, the Hex moves to an adjacent target within 2 tiles of the creature.
-Make a spellcasting roll against their Willpower, on success the target creature gains Hex 1.
+Make a spellcasting roll against their Willpower, on success the target creature gains Hex 1, or Hex 2 on crit.

 #### Far Blessings
 *Requires 3 proficiency in Divine, 10th Level*